 The metropolis of Hong Kong is an interesting travel destination.
-It is located on the south coast of the People's Republic of China.
-Since 1997 it has been a Chinese special administrative zone with contractually guaranteed autonomy.
-This includes a free market economy, its own currency and its own laws.
-More than 7,5 million people live in Hong Kong on an area of over 1100 km².
-The national languages are Cantonese and English.
+It is located on the southern coast of the People's Republic of China.
+Since 1997, it has been a Chinese special administrative region with contractually secured autonomy.
+This includes, among other things, a free market economy, its own currency and its own laws.
+Over 7,4 million residents live in Hong Kong in an area of almost 1.100 square kilometers (Census 2021).
+National languages are Cantonese and English.

 Location and importance